fanteastick/quartz-test/content/Quartz Cheatsheet.md

 Only does a hard reload when certain files change, like `quartz.layout.ts`.

-## The reason why 2 explorers or 2 toc's doesn't work
+## The reason why 2x components w a script doesn't work

 First off, putting it in mobile-only and desktop-only is still instantiating it twice, it just has size 0 when in the corresponding layout.